-Here at Gradehacker, we have years of experience writing custom-made essays for college students.
+Here at Gradehacker, we have years of experience helping students like you with custom-made essays for college students.
 We have come across many students who feel defeated as they keep receiving the same feedback on different essays.
-This can leave you feeling like you’re unable to fix the weaknesses in your essay writing to increase your grades and have a successful essay.
+This can leave you feeling like you’re unable to fix the weaknesses in your writing to increase your grades and have a successful essay.

 5 Common Essay Mistakes

 Mistake #1: Thesis Statement Problems

 A thesis statement is a sentence located at the end of your introduction paragraph that lays out the argument you will be making in your essay and the points that you will include to back this up.

 Writing a Vague Thesis Statement